Bursa Uludağ Gondola: New aerial lift

 The new aerial lift line was designed, and all the technical equipment was delivered by the Italian company Leitner Ropeways on a build–operate–transfer financing base for a lease period of 30 years.
-The stations were designed by Yamaç Korfalı from Bursa, who had worked with the renowned Iraqi-British architect Zaha Hadid in London.
+The stations were designed by Yamaç Korfalı from Bursa, who had worked with the architect Zaha Hadid in London.
 The transportation of material and the support towers to the difficult accessible areas in the national park was done by an aerial crane of Heliswiss.
 The construction works were carried out by Bursa Teleferik Company.

 The new line is 8.8 km long using the existing line of 4.5 km, and extending it to the area of Oteller as the end station, where hotels are situated.
 In the past, the hotels and the ski areas could be reached only by taxi or bus after arriving at the end station in Sarıalan Yaylası.
 There are a total of 45 support towers between the end stations.
 174 eight-seater gondola-type carriers are capable of transporting 1,500 passengers hourly between Teferrüç Station at 395 m and the end station Oteller at an altitude of 1870 m.
 There are also VIP cabins with four seats.
 The capacity of the new line is more than 10-times of the old one.
 The journey between the end stations takes 22 minutes.
 As such, it is the world's longest gondola lift line.

 The opening, initially planned to take place on 29 October 2013, the 90th anniversary Republic Day, was postponed due to delay in construction works of a new bigger station building in Sarıalan Yaylası caused by a court order.